-Eswatini: discover the 8 greatest highlights of a trip to Swaziland
+A road trip through Eswatini: discover the 8 greatest highlights of a trip to Swaziland

 Eswatini is a special case in multiple respects.
-It’s the only absolute monarchy on the continent for example.
+It’s the only absolute monarchy in Africa for example.
 This has a several consequences, all of little use in a travel article, but perhaps the most remarkable is that the country is almost a monoculture.
 In contrast to say, South Africa, where dozens of different tribes live together, the vast majority of the inhabitants of Swaziland are simply Swazi (hence the name).
 This creates a strong and recognizable national identity and a deep sense of cultural pride.

 “Eswatini offers everything that makes a trip to Africa a unique experience, in pocket size.”